 - Genetic predispositions to mental illness, especially mood or psychotic disorders

-- The effects of a prescribed or illicit substance
+- Effects of a prescribed or illicit substance

-- Certain personality traits including a tendency towards paranoid thinking
+- Certain personality traits, including a tendency toward paranoid thinking

 - Problems with executive functioning, memory, or cognitive skills

-Additionally, people who have delusions of grandeur often have another mental illness or substance use disorder that can partially explain their distorted thoughts.
-Different disorders can change the content of delusional thoughts as well as influencing when and how they present.
+People with delusions of grandeur often have another mental illness or substance use disorder that can partially explain their distorted thoughts.
+Different symptoms can change the content of delusions and influence when and how they present.

-Mental health disorders that can cause delusions of grandeur include:4,6,9
+Mental health disorders associated with delusions of grandeur include:2,3,7

 Substance Use Disorders

-The effects of drugs like alcohol, cocaine, or other stimulants can cause boosted mood, energy, and confidence, as well as delusional thinking.
-For example, a person may believe that they have special powers or may even feel invincible when under the influence of a drug, which may cause them to make dangerous or reckless decisions.
+The effects of alcohol, cocaine, stimulants, and other substances can cause boosted mood, energy, confidence, and delusional thinking.
+For example, a person may believe they have special powers or feel invincible when under the influence of a drug.
+These grandiose ideations may cause them to make dangerous or reckless decisions.

 Bipolar Disorder